ananya-blr-1111/awesome-python/docs/audit-logs.md

 # Audit Log

-awesome-python is audited section by section.
+I want to learn more python. awesome-python is audited section by section.
 Every entry gets re-verified against live data, and every removal lands in a commit whose body carries the reason.
 Git history is the archive.
 This file is the at-a-glance register of maintainer decisions that a single commit can't show.

 ## Overrides